lucamata/ExteriorModules/README.md

 # ExteriorModules
-A Macaulay2 package for working with modules over exterior algebra.
+A Macaulay2 package for working with modules over an exterior algebra.
 For more details, please consult this [paper](https://msp.org/jsag/2021/11-1/p08.xhtml).

 Introduction
 ===================